All Plants

 Caraway

-Caraway (Carum carvi) — a biennial plant in the Apiaceae family, known for its aromatic seeds widely used as a spice in cuisines around the world.
-The plant also has feathery green leaves that can be used similarly to parsley or dill, adding a fresh, herbaceous flavor to dishes.
+Aromatic caraway — the distinctive seed flavor in rye bread, sauerkraut, cheese, and traditional European cuisine.
+A biennial herb that produces seeds in its second year.
 Growing tips: Caraway is a biennial — it grows foliage the first year and flowers/seeds the second.
 Plant in fall or early spring.
-The foliage resembles carrots (they are related).
+The feathery foliage resembles carrots (they are related).
 In our climate, caraway overwinters well and produces abundant seeds the following summer.
 Harvest seed heads when they begin to brown and dry them in paper bags.
-Beyond rye bread, try caraway seeds in roasted cabbage, potato soup, and pork dishes.
+Beyond bread, try caraway seeds in roasted cabbage, potato soup, and pork dishes.
 The taproot is also edible, similar to parsnip.

 $4.00